Untellable/210-Team4-TDD/admin/logistics/meeting_notes.md

 #### Ranking Algorithm Task
 Ben and Zheyu discussed the ranking algorithm.
 Ben had a rough outline of what needed to be done, but the key question/difficulty was optimization.
 At the very least, it doesn't need to significantly slow down other things.

+---

+## Standup Meeting on December 9th, 2023

+### Participants
+- Hao
+- Ben
+- Keran
+- Yunlong
+- Suhas
+- Omkar
+- Devam
+- Zheyu

+### Agenda
+1. **Node Ranking Algorithm**
+2. **UI Cohesion across different pages**

+### Meeting Details

+#### Node Ranking Algorithm
+Ben, Suhas, Zheyu and Devam discussed the node ranking algorithm and divvied up the tasks for this.
+Suhas and Devam were mainly focusing on the front-end, while Ben and Zheyu were looking at the back-end.

+#### UI Cohesion across different pages
+Yunlong and Omkar had created two UI pages, namely, the login page and the visualisation page independently from each other.
+As a result, there was some discrepancy in both pages.
+They discussed the color schemas and CSS used so we could have a cohesive and uniform UI.

+---

+## Standup Meeting on December 10th, 2023

+### Participants
+- Hao
+- Ben
+- Keran
+- Yunlong
+- Suhas
+- Omkar
+- Devam
+- Zheyu

+### Agenda
+1. **Node Ranking Algorithm - JS and Unit Tests**
+2. **Update on Login UI page**
+3. **Changes to Node Colors and Sizes**

+### Meeting Details

+#### Node Ranking Algorithm - JS and Unit Tests
+Ben and Zheyu gave an overview of the pseudocode of the final version of the node ranking algorithm.
+The next steps were discussed - writing it out in JavaScript and adding unit tests.

+#### Update on Login UI page
+The login page now confirms whether the account a user is trying to log into is correct using a profile photo, ID and number of followers associated with the Login ID.

+#### Changes to Node Colors and Sizes
+We talked about giving users the option to change the color and size of the nodes.
+Suhas said that he will be able to take over this task.

+---

+## Standup Meeting on December 11th, 2023

+### Participants
+- Hao
+- Ben
+- Keran
+- Yunlong
+- Suhas
+- Omkar
+- Devam
+- Zheyu

+### Agenda
+1. **Updates to Viz Page**
+2. **Updates to Login Page**
+3. **Node Ranking Algorithm Frontend**

+### Meeting Details

+#### Updates to Viz Page
+Suhas made changes to the front-end through which the nodes can be colored either by follower count or by recent activity.
+He also included a legend in the bottom left corner through which an end user can see what each color signifies.
+Moreover, we talked about including a pop up which serves as a guide to a user for the tool.

+#### Updates to Login Page
+Yunlong pushed some code so that the User ID used to login can be stored in the database and then passed on to the visualisation page.

+#### Node Ranking Algorithm Frontend
+Devam altered Suhas' front-end page such that they have the required input fields.
+Ben made changes to the Swagger documentation for the initialize API.

+---

+## Standup Meeting on December 12th, 2023

+### Participants
+- Hao
+- Ben
+- Keran
+- Yunlong
+- Suhas
+- Omkar
+- Devam
+- Zheyu

+### Agenda
+1. **Synchronising the tasks**
+2. **Front-End for the Node Ranking Algorithm**
+3. **Unit Tests/Documentation for PR**

+### Meeting Details

+#### Synchronising the tasks
+Hao raised a PR which was approved by other team members.
+This PR included an admin folder, which included logistical data, meeting notes, documentation, and most importantly, memes.

+#### Front-End for the Node Ranking Algorithm
+Devam made some changes to the front-end which allows a user to input the following things:
+1. Maximum nodes to visualise
+2. Locality (Distance from centre node)
+3. Rank by followers, by post counts, or randomly.

+#### Unit Tests/Documentation for PR
+Ben worked on unit tests/documentation and notes for the /initialize branch.
+He plans to raise a PR by EoD.